Pranav7021/Forecasting-Project-v2/README.md

 ### How to run the code:

-1. Download data from https://www.kaggle.com/datasets/anandhuh/covid19-confirmed-cases-kerala and name file as Covid_19_Data.csv in current directory.

-2. Run python train_lstm_cf.py in current directory.
+1. Run python train_lstm_cf.py in current directory.
 The parameters for the trained LSTM and CF models will be saved in lstm.param and cf.param files respectively.

-3. Run python test_lstm_cf.py in current directory.
+2. Run python test_lstm_cf.py in current directory.
 Note: currently, the test is only on the data the models were trained on.
 I will add testing data shortly.

 ### Motivation for the Convolutional Forecasting (CF) model: